Home /

 1) Does the individual concerned have an impairment of, or a disturbance in the functioning of, their mind or brain, whether as a result of a condition, illness, or external factors such as alcohol or drug use?

 2) Does the impairment or disturbance mean the individual is unable to make a specific decision when they need to?
-Individuals can lack capacity to make some decisions but have capacity to make others, so it is vital to consider whether the individual lacks capacity to make the specific decision.
+Individuals can lack the capacity to make some decisions but have the capacity to make others, so it is vital to consider whether the individual lacks the capacity to make the specific decision.

-Also, capacity can fluctuate with time – an individual may lack capacity at one point in time, but may be able to make the same decision at a later point in time.
+Also, capacity can fluctuate with time – an individual may lack capacity at one point in time but may be able to make the same decision at a later point in time.
 Where appropriate, individuals should be allowed the time to make a decision themselves.

 In relation to the second question, the MCA says a person is unable to make a decision if they cannot:

-understand the information relevant to the decision
+• understand the information relevant to the decision

-retain that information
+• retain that information

-use or weigh up that information as part of the process of making the decision
+• use or weigh up that information as part of the process of making the decision

 If they aren’t able to do any of the above three things or communicate their decision (by talking, using sign language, or through any other means), the MCA says they will be treated as unable to make the specific decision in question.

-For more information please go to
+For more information please go to the NHS website.

 NCMUK has built a team of Social Workers who now undertake MCA assessments for clients around the UK in order to determine if they have capacity.
-This can be used by Solicitors when determining if clients have capacity to instruct them or can be used by the financial sector when undertaking pension/equity releases.
+This can be used by Solicitors when determining if clients have the capacity to instruct them or can be used by the financial sector when undertaking pension/equity releases.

-Finally NCMUK is undertaking MCAs around the UK for Solicitors and within the Court of Protection Arena.
+Finally, NCMUK is undertaking MCAs around the UK for Solicitors and within the Court of Protection Arena.

 Neuro Case Management specialise in many aspects of case management, not just your initial needs assessments.
-Get in touch with us to find out what we can do for you.